This is a collection of philosophy notes, both for Toki Pona and for these lessons.

 If you feel like you're not getting it, take a break and come back later!

 If you know the International Phonetic Alphabet, Toki Pona is read like that.
-If you don’t, the vowels are like Spanish, Italian, or long vowels in Latin.
-If you don’t know the vowels in these languages, read the guide here.
+If you don't, the vowels are like Spanish, Italian, or long vowels in Latin.
+If you don't know the vowels in these languages, read the table in the vowels section below.

 The first syllable of a word is stressed, and the others are not.
 Listen to Toki Pona to get a feel for this.
 Don't worry about understanding!